QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/windows/index.md

 The Volume Shadow Copy Service (VSS) is handling the creation, and management of **shadow copies**/**snapshot** of the data backed up.
 They are stored in the volume information of each drive that has the feature enabled.

 They may allow a system admin to restore the system after an attack.
 So, hackers will most likely check them, and delete them.
-There may exist a "offline" version of these shadow copies.
+There may exist an "offline" version of these shadow copies.
 </div><div>

 To manage them